udemy/js-tooling/packages/eslint-plugin-udemy/rules/no-settimeout/README.md

-# No Non-Zero setTimeout
+# No setTimeout

-`settimeout/no-nonzero` rule checks for any uses of `window.setTimeout` with a non-zero delay value.
+`udemy/no-settimeout` rule checks for any uses of `window.setTimeout.

 ## Rule details